Tripod Beta: Underlying causes

-In Tripod theory, Preconditions represent aspects of the working environment that organisations should try to manage, usually via good leadership, safety culture, and a well-documented and implemented (safety) management system.
-For example: fatigue of the workforce can be managed by adequate shift rotas, and policies on shift length and overtime; rushing in order to complete a job quickly can be managed by leaders not sending conflicting messages that prioritize productivity over safety, etc. These weaknesses or failures of leadership, culture or management systems are the underlying causes of accidents and incidents.
-They help create, or fail to correct, the Preconditions.
+In Tripod theory, preconditions represent aspects of the working environment that organisations should try to manage, usually via good leadership, safety culture, and a well-documented and implemented (safety) management system.
+For example: workforce fatigue can be managed by adequate shift rotas, and policies on shift length and overtime; rushing in order to complete a job quickly can be managed by leaders not sending conflicting messages that prioritize productivity over safety, etc. These weaknesses or failures of leadership, culture or management systems are the underlying causes of accidents and incidents.
+They help create, or fail to correct, the preconditions.

-The investigator looks for evidence of management system-level failures that created or failed to control the Preconditions.
-For example, this may be ambiguously worded, or lack of, written policy, unclear management-level responsibilities, apparent lack of visibility of leadership, ineffective risk management processes, etc. Tripod Beta encourages the investigator to consider these aspects of the incident.
+The investigator looks for evidence of management system-level failures that created or failed to control the preconditions.
+For example, this may be ambiguously worded policies or absence of clear written guidance, unclear management-level responsibilities, apparent lack of visibility of leadership, ineffective risk management processes, etc. Tripod Beta encourages the investigator to consider these aspects of the incident.

-Importantly, Tripod Beta placed great emphasis on identifying the Underlying Causes of accidents and incidents because, whilst many aspects of an accident (such as the sequence of events, Barriers and Preconditions) may be quite specific to a particular accident or incident, Underlying Causes will be non-specific to an accident and likely will be the cause of, or potential cause of, many different accidents and incidents, even those that seem completely unrelated.
+Importantly, Tripod Beta placed great emphasis on identifying the underlying causes of accidents and incidents because, whilst many aspects of an accident (such as the sequence of events, barriers and preconditions) may be quite specific to a particular accident or incident, underlying causes will be non-specific to an accident and likely will be the cause of, or potential cause of, many different accidents and incidents, even those that seem completely unrelated.

 Recommendations

-The outcome of a Tripod Beta analysis are usually a number of recommendations for improvements within the organisation in order to prevent the same or other incidents occurring.
-Recommendations may or may not be formed by the person investigating.
+The outcome of a Tripod Beta analysis is usually a set of recommendations for improvements within the organisation in order to prevent the same or other incidents occurring.
+Recommendations may or may not be developed by the person investigating.

-Recommendations focus only on two aspects of the Tripod analysis: the Barriers and the Underlying Causes.
+Recommendations focus only on two aspects of the Tripod analysis: the barriers and the underlying causes.

 It is important to strengthen or reinstate the barriers so that the particular operation that was investigated can continue.
-Recommendations for improving Barriers are to prevent the same (or similar) incident happening and may involve fixing equipment or putting in place extra checks and additional independent barriers where barriers overly rely on human performance.
+Recommendations for improving barriers aim to prevent the same (or similar) incident from happening and may involve fixing equipment or putting in place extra checks and additional independent barriers where barriers overly rely on human performance.

-As Underlying Causes can be causal in many different types of incident, tackling the Underlying Causes may have the greater benefit in the long-term at preventing multiple incidents.
-Recommendations to tackle Underlying Causes are often aimed at management system level and are sometimes much harder to implement.
+As underlying causes can be causal in many different types of incident, tackling the underlying causes may have the greater benefit in the long-term at preventing multiple incidents.
+Recommendations to tackle underlying causes are often aimed at the management system level and are sometimes much harder to implement.

-Recommendations are not made for other aspects of the incident (such as the Immediate Causes) as such recommendations will be unlikely to be effective at preventing further incidents.
-For example, recommendations for improving Immediate Causes (the substandard actions) often focus on retraining or punishing the person involved, which will be unlikely to prevent other people making the same error in future.
+Recommendations are not made for other aspects of the incident (such as the immediate causes), as such recommendations will be unlikely to be effective at preventing further incidents.
+For example, recommendations for improving immediate causes (the substandard actions) often focus on retraining or punishing the person involved, which will prevent other people from making the same error in future.